-As at writing the Premium Portfolio has returned +3% for 2019, under-performing the S&P 500 which has returned +15%.
+As at writing this performance review the Premium Portfolio has returned +3% for 2019, under-performing the S&P 500 which has returned +15%.
 At first glance it appears to be a poor result, especially when equities are having a strong year.

 However, for me, the more important question is WHY?